 The Yankees lost the next two games to Boston to fall six games behind, but then came on with a rush.
 They finished August strongly and went 22 6 in September before clinching the pennant on October 3.
 Their opponent in the World Series was the St. Louis Cardinals, who had also rallied to claim a thrilling National League race.

-It was a back-and-forth Series that came down to a seventh-game matchup between Cardinals ace Bob Gibson and twenty-two-year old Mel Stottlemyre.
+It was a back-and-forth Series that came down to a seventh-game matchup between Cardinals ace Bob Gibson and 22-year-old Mel Stottlemyre.
 St. Louis broke through for three runs in the fourth inning with the aid of some sloppy New York defense and Gibson held on to clinch the Series.

 Overall, Berra had done a good job with an aging team.
 Ford had a sore arm and Mantle’s bad legs were making it increasingly difficult for him to cover center field.
 It was Berra who pushed for Stottlemyre to be called up in mid-August, and the rookie came through with a 9 3 record.
 It is unlikely the Yankees would have won the pennant without the young right-hander.
 They had responded well after the Linz episode and Yogi had every intention of asking for a two-year extension.
 Instead, he was fired and offered a job as a scout.